rohit-uf/tech-docs/aws/appsync.md

 - `Request Mapping`: Used to resolve GraphQL queries into requests to actual data sources
 - `Response Mapping`: Used to resolve data from data sources into GraphQL response

+## `context` Object reference

+### `arguments`

+- map that contains all graphql **arguments** passed in the request

+### `identity`

+= object that contains information about the caller

+### `source`

+- Map that contains resolution of parent field

+### `stash`

+- Map that is available inside each resolver and function mapping template
+- Single instance of stash lives throught a single resolver execution
+- Can be used to pass arbitrary data across request and response mapping templates

+### `result`

+- container for the results of this resolver
+- available only to `response` mapping templates

+### `prev.result`

+- result of wahtever previous operation executed in a pipeline resolver

+### `info`

+- contains information about the graphql request
+  - fieldName: name of field that is currently being resolved
+  - parentTypeName: name of the parent type for the field that is currently being resolved
+  - variables: All variables passed into graphql request